Padangbai

 The bottom is covered with soft Coral and bommies with hard Coral strewn in between and slopes down steeply to about 50 metres.

-These small islands (gili's in the Sarak language) and rocky outcrops lie just a kilometer off the East coast of Bali and are
+These small islands - gili's in the Sasak language - and rocky outcrops lie just a kilometer off the east coast of Bali and are

 clearly visible from Candidasa.